Skip to main content

 Major Trails And Attractions

 Six main routes ascend Kilimanjaro.
-The Marangu ('Coca-Cola') Route is the only route with hut accommodation and the busiest.
-The Machame ('Whiskey') Route is the most popular scenic route.
+The Marangu (Coca-Cola) Route is the only route with hut accommodation and the busiest.
+The Machame (Whiskey) Route is the most popular scenic route.
 The Lemosho and Rongai routes offer longer acclimatisation profiles and better success rates.
 The Umbwe Route is the steepest and most direct.
 The Northern Circuit Route (circumnavigating Kibo) is the longest and highest-success option.
 Non-climbing day walks in the forest zone around Marangu Gate offer excellent birding and forest wildlife viewing.
 The Shira Plateau, accessed via Londorossi Gate, is a dramatic high-altitude landscape even for those not summiting.

 Visitor Facilities And Travel

 Kilimanjaro International Airport (JRO) serves the park directly, with international connections from Amsterdam and Turkish Airlines hubs, plus domestic connections from Dar es Salaam.
-Moshi town is the main service hub, 30 km from Marangu Gate.
+Moshi town is the main service hub, approximately 30 km from Marangu Gate.
 All climbers must be accompanied by a licensed guide; porters are available and strongly recommended (legally required on most routes).
 Accommodation ranges from summit-route huts (Marangu) and camping (all other routes) on the mountain to all categories of lodges in Moshi and Arusha.
-Climbing costs — including park fees, guide, porters, and camp fees — typically total $1,500-4,000 per person for a 6-8 day climb.
+Climbing costs — including park fees, guide, porters, and camp fees — typically total USD 1,500-4,000 per person for a 6-8 day climb.
 Pre-booking is essential for peak seasons.

 Conservation And Sustainability